 Restarting SonarQube can be done manually from the command line by running

 - in the Update Center when you have Pending Changes, the restart button will be displayed in the yellow banner (see Pending Operations)

 - in the System Info page at any time

-If your server has no access to the internet, you won't be able to rely on the Marketplace for plugins, and will have to handle plugin installations and upgrades manually.
+If you're using a commercial edition or your server doesn't have internet access, you won't be able to rely on the Marketplace for plugins, and you will have to handle plugin installations and upgrades manually.

 To see what plugins are available and which version of a plugin is appropriate for your server, use the plugin version matrix, which is kept up to date with current plugin availability and compatibility.